Help! My Cat Won't Stop Peeing On My Bed

 Plus, how to get your clean bed back 🐱

 It can happen to the best cat parents in the world, but even that fact won’t make you feel any better about your cat peeing on your bed.

-It’s already annoying when your cat pees outside their litter box.
-But feels like a personal attack when you jump onto your bed to find yourself on top of a wet spot.
+It’s already annoying when your cat pees outside his litter box, but it feels like a personal attack when you jump onto your bed to find yourself on top of a wet spot.

-"The good news,” Theisen said, “is once you attend to these needs, unwanted behaviors often go away.”
+"The good news is once you attend to these needs, unwanted behaviors often go away,” Theisen added.

 “Intact cats (especially males) are more likely to mark/spray urine,” Dr. Carlton said.

-So if your cat hasn’t been neutered (or spayed, for the ladies), it’s time to set up an appointment with your vet to get it done.
+So if your cat hasn’t been neutered or spayed, it’s time to set up an appointment with your vet to get it done.
 (Fixing your cat also has health benefits, so it’s definitely worth the vet trip.)

 He doesn’t like the litter box’s location